ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 > adjust it.
 {: .warning}

-Now you've been warned, let's populating the cluster with some sample STONITH resources using virsh over ssh (`fence_virsh` fencing agent).
+Now you've been warned, again, let's populating the cluster with some sample STONITH resources using virsh over ssh.
 First, we need to allow ssh password-less authentication to `<user>@192.168.122.1` so these fencing resource can work.
 Again, this is specific to this setup.
 Depending on your fencing topology, you might not need this step.
-Run on all
+Run on all node:
-node:

 ~~~
 ssh-copy-id <user>@192.168.122.1
 ~~~

+Check the ssh connection is working as expected.

-We can now create one STONITH resource for each node and each fencing resource will not be allowed to run on the node it is supposed to fence:
+We can now create one STONITH resource for each node.
+Each fencing resource will not be allowed to run on the node it is supposed to fence:

 ~~~